Home insurance and subsidence

 - What is subsidence?

-- What is subsidence insurance?
+- Is subsidence included in your insurance?

-- What is excluded from subsidence cover?
+- What is excluded in subsidence cover?

 - How can I prevent subsidence?